xhlgr/SourceProtection/SourceProtection/README.md

 ## SourceProtection

-Removes View Source tab and (if pageForms is installed the edit-Form tab) & History tab from menu and disable action=edit function for users with no edit permissions.
+Removes View Source tab and (if pageForms is installed the edit-Form tab) & History tab from menu and disables action=edit function for users with no edit permissions.
 It will also block the viewing of the readonly form.

 ### Compatibility

 * PHP 5.4+
-* MediaWiki 1.24+
+* MediaWiki 1.23+

 ### Installation